tlsnotary/tlsnotary/data/documentation/TLSNotaryFAQ.md

 ##Great, then how should I use it?##

 Thanks for the interest!
-We have made a video showing you how:(add link here)
+We have made some [videos] showing you how. *Note: currently the installation process explained here is a little out of date; you no longer need the binary installation - you only need to download the zip of the code, and to have Python 2 installed on your system*.

 ##But why should I trust you?##